Where to watch the Premier League on US TV and streaming

 The TV network NBC Sports Group has exclusive EPL rights here in America through until the end of the 2021/22 season, and airs every single match on its platform of NBC channels.
 Most of these Premier League matches are shown on the NBCSN channel (or sometimes CNBC or USA), while the over-the-air NBC broadcast channel airs most Saturday 12:30-2:30pm ET matches throughout the season.

 Launched in the 2017/18 season is a paid subscription service called NBC Sports Gold.
 It exclusively features 140 games per season.
 By launching Premier League Pass, NBC Sports has gotten rid of Premier League Extra Time completely.
-Here are more details about NBC Sports Gold’s Premier League Pass.
+For the 2019/20 Premier League season, there will be 240 games on linear television (NBC, NBCSN and CNBC) and 140 exclusively on NBC Sports Gold.

 Spanish speakers, select Premier League games are also shown on Spanish-language TV networks Universo (formerly known as mun2) and Telemundo.
 Universo usually broadcasts 1-2 Saturday games, while Telemundo typically airs 2 games on Sunday mornings.